stevekelly27/drum-kit/README.md

 -Once the Master Branch is selected, the page will provide the link to the website.

-The live link can be found here - [Link to the site](https://stevekelly27.github.io/drum-kit/)
+-The live link can be found here - [Link to the site](https://stevekelly27.github.io/drum-kit/)

 ## Credits